Obligations with Physical Delivery in a Multi-Layered Financial Network: The model

 This t\^atonnement process, ultimately, provides the attained clearing solution which includes market impacts from the individual firm behaviors.
 As mentioned previously, these market impacts can have either mitigating or exacerbating effects which cannot be captured by the Eisenberg-Noe framework with exogenous shocks only.
-As we will investigate in numerical case studies in Section~\ref{Sec:casestudy}, the choice of regulatory framework and utility functions will effect the clearing solutions.
-As a rule of thumb, and as expected, small shocks may be ``absorbed'' by the system, while large shocks are likely to be exacerbated and may potentially drive the price to the upper or lower bound (in the num\'{e}raire).
+As we will investigate in numerical case studies in Section~\ref{Sec:casestudy}, the choice of regulatory framework and utility functions will affect the clearing solutions.
+As a rule of thumb, and as expected, small shocks may be ``absorbed'' by the system, while large shocks are likely to be exacerbated and may potentially drive the price to the upper or lower bound.